Poil/collectd_to_cloudwatch/README.md

  * restart collectd

 * Extra configuration
- * By default values will be writed in the namespace "COLLECTD" you can change it (for exemple AWS/EC2)
+ * By default values will be writed in the namespace "AWS/EC2" you can change it, but it seems to be mandatory for EC2 AutoScaling metrics
  * You can define more plugin/type in collectd_to_cloudwatch.yaml, all defined plugin/type will be send to cloudwatch.

 * collectd_to_cloudwatch.yaml format :